ScalaConsultants/igobrilhante-github-challenge/README.md

 **Figure 1.** An overview of the streaming based approach.

+## ZIO Project

+The Scala libraries used to in **Akka Project****:

+- ZIO
+- ZIO Stream
+- sttp
+- http4s
+- Circle Json
+- Logback
+- Scalatest

+Following the same idea from `Akka project`, here we take advantage of ZIO Stream to provide the implementation.
+In general the approach is the same, but ZIO Stream offers interesting features that improved the implementation:
+- `ZStream.paginateChunkM` and `ZStream.paginateM` help to paginate over repository and contributor pages in a simple and elegant way

+> **NOTE**.
+Although using `throttleShape` to control data processing throughput, it seems not controlling as Akka Stream does in this case.
+> I must understand better why this happened, maybe it is because ZIO Stream is pull-based streams, while Akka Stream is push-based streams.
+> Therefore, in ZIO Stream, the next element will be asked only when the sink asks for it.

 ## Executing the project

 Please, provide the access token in the file `.env` as shown below.
 All process described here uses that file to get the